![]() |

 for the French series and went on to license and distribute Italian

-Ultimately, as was also the case with Peter's Fighting Fantasy
+as was also the case with Peter's Fighting Fantasy visualisations, the

-visualisations, the Picture Library, which I ran, ended up with a global
+Picture Library, which I ran, ended up with a global client list of

-on to commission later ones which in turn also got licensed back to
+went on to commission later ones which in turn also got licensed back

-other publishers.
-"Once I had created a few covers for Berkley Books in
+"Once I had created a few covers for Berkley Books

 cover design for a Lone Wolf series book which had every chance of